-Most importantly, Blooom provides 401k count management.
-It can help you not only create, but also manage your portfolio for your 401k and other retirement accounts.
-It is the only service on the market of its type.
-The service does not take over your account but instead works as an investment management tool, leaving you with total control.
+At this time, Blooom is the only service on the market of its type.
+The platform does not take over your account but instead works as an investment management tool, leaving you with total control of your investments.

-When creating your portfolio, Blooom does not use individual stocks but instead focuses on mutual funds and ETF- based index funds to help grow your investment.
-The funds that are used are typically low-cost.
-One exception to stocks is your employer’s stock.
-Blooom does however recommend that your investment in the stock does not make up more than 10% of your overall portfolio.
+Blooom does not use individual stocks when creating your portfolio but instead focuses on mutual funds and ETFs – based index funds to help grow your investment.
+The exception to this rule is your company’s stock, which Blooom advises being less than 10% of your overall portfolio.

 IRA Account Management

 Blooom also offers management for both traditional and Roth IRA accounts.
-You can use Blooom to manage only your IRA, or both your IRA and employer-sponsored retirement account.
+You can use Blooom to manage just an IRA or both your IRA and employer-sponsored retirement account.

 Registered Investment Advisors

 Blooom has advisors available to answer any questions you may have.
-With some plans, a registered investment advisor is on hand to speak with you about your account during normal business hours.
-While this is only available with certain plans, and you will need to subscribe to either the standard plan or the unlimited plan in order to get financial advice.
+With some plans, a registered investment advisor is on hand to speak with you about your account during regular business hours.

 Blooom Review: Blooom Cancellation Policy